• Skip to primary navigation

 Notes

-• Whenever a recipe calls for spices, always add slowly and taste before adding more.
-Everyone's palate is different, and it's impossible to remove too much spice once it's added to a recipe.
+• Whenever a recipe calls for spices, add slowly and taste before adding more.
+Everyone's palate is different, and removing too much spice is impossible once it's added to a recipe.

 • Leftovers freeze well for up to 3 months.
 However, thaw completely before reheating.